By Eric Turk

 The woodpeckers then collect acorns and find or make a hole that is just the right size for the acorn.
 As acorns dry out, they are moved to smaller holes.
 Granary maintenance requires a significant amount of the bird's time.

-The following photos show some of the Woodpecker nests in Baba's Tree that I photographed in October 2013.
-Click on each photo to see the next one.
+The following photos show Woodpecker nests in Baba's Tree photographed by Eric Turk in October 2013.
+The Woodpeckers are stock photos.